-Nigerian Ports most Expensive in West Africa, Says Minister - THISDAYLIVE
+Nigerian Ports Most Expensive in West Africa, Says Minister - THISDAYLIVE

 She further lauded the association for its commitment in bringing about changes in port operations and urged the members to always avail themselves for robust discussion as that is the only way the ministry could know whether the policies set by government are working or not.

-Enumerating their challenges which are many, the ANLCA’s national president pleaded with the minister of state to ensure the urgent repairs of the port access roads and also ensure automation of transactions at the terminals to minimize human contacts, facilitate trade and guarantee ease of doing business.
+Enumerating their challenges, the ANLCA national president pleaded with the minister of state to ensure the urgent repairs of the port access roads and also ensure automation of transactions at the terminals to minimize human contacts, facilitate trade and guarantee ease of doing business.